ifontarensky/leprechaun/README.rst

     (Wordlist Arguments)
     -f, --wordlist-folder             Hash all of the plaintext files in a folder, rather than a single file.
-The name of the folder will be given by the WORDLIST argument
+The name of the folder will be set by the WORDLIST argument
-    -g, --generate-wordlist           Generate a new wordlist dynamically, instead of using a pre-built one
+    -g, --generate-wordlist           Generate a wordlist dynamically instead of using a pre-built one; the name of the dynamically generated wordlist will be set
+                                      by the WORDLIST argument
     -l LENGTH, --word-length LENGTH   The maximum length of the words to be generated (default=8)

     (Output Arguments)
-    -o OUTPUT, --output OUTPUT        Name of the rainbow table file, without the file extension (default=rainbow) -d, --use-database                Save the output to an SQLite DB instead of a plaintext file
+    -o OUTPUT, --output OUTPUT        Name of the rainbow table file, without the file extension (default=rainbow)
+    -d, --use-database                Save the output to an SQLite DB instead of a plaintext file

     (Hashing Arguments)
     -m, --md5                         Generate MD5 hashes of given passwords (default)